 - Click Options

-- Select High (for highest quality surface) and click OK (the “High” setting will also produce the largest file size).
+- Select High (for highest surface quality) and click OK (the “High” setting will also produce the largest file size).

-- Make sure the “Binary” button and the Units are in “Millimeter” prior to pushing the “OK” button
+- Make sure to select Binary, and that Units are in Millimeter prior to clicking OK

 How to export .STL for 3D printing from Catia

 - Click on Generate CATPart from Product in the Tools menu